suvarnrk/waph-suvarnrk/labs/lab2/README.md

 ![Ruthvik Suvarnakanti Final Page](images/final.png)

-Following the completion of the lab, a directory named "Lab2" was established to house both the project report and related files.
-Subsequently, these modifications were pushed to the repository.
-The project report was generated from the README.md file using the Pandoc tool.
+Post this Labs/Lab2 folder was created to accomodate the project report and the changes were pushed.
+Pandoc tool was used to generate the project report from the README.md file